 When buying cassava roots look for firm roots, with no soft spots.
 Also, if possible, buy whole roots that have not had their ends removed.

 Grated bitter yuca is used to make casabe, which is a traditional crisp, unleavened, flatbread popular in the Dominican Republic.
-In the United States, casabe is sold in specialty markets because bitter cassava is not available and it takes time and skill—a true Caribbean artisan bread; it’s as crisp as a cracker.
+In the United States, casabe crisp as a cracker is sold in specialty markets because bitter cassava is not available, and it takes time and skill—making it a true Caribbean artisan bread.
 The bread is sold in plastic bags or wrapped in paper and tied with a string.
-In the French-speaking islands, the bread is called pain de kassav and in the Spanish-speaking islands, it is called pan de casabe.
+In the French-speaking islands, the bread is called pain de kassav, and, in the Spanish-speaking islands, it is called pan de casabe.